Light Talks

 Throughout its six episodes, Light Talks manages to be both informative and entertaining.
 It's a feast for the eyes, thanks to its stunning visuals and clever use of time-lapse photography and other visual effects.
 But it's also a show that will leave you with a newfound appreciation for the complexity and beauty of the natural world.
 Whether you're a biology buff or simply a lover of nature documentaries, Light Talks is a series that you won't want to miss.

-Light Talks is a series that is currently running and has 2 seasons (18 episodes).
-The series first aired on November 3, 2015.
+Light Talks is a series that ran for 2 seasons (18 episodes) between November 3, 2015 and on Smithsonian Earth

 Filter by Source